andyatkinson/rideshare/README.md

 1. Run `sh db/setup_test_database.sh` to set up `rideshare_test`

-1. Currently need to `RAILS_ENV=test bin/rails db:migrate` first, to apply migrations to `rideshare_test`.
-In test, the tables are created in the `public` schema.
-May change to app-schema as well.

 1. Run `bin/rails test`

 Refer to `.circleci/config.yml` for the Circle CI config.